Luxury superyacht disaster: what we know

 Rescue divers are expected to re-enter the sunken vessel on Thursday in an attempt to bring the fifth person’s body to the surface.

-Fire crews from Italy’s fire service Vigili del Fuoco said they have been accessing the vessel through natural entrances, without making openings.
+Fire crews from Italy’s fire service Vigili del Fuoco said they had been accessing the vessel through natural entrances, without making openings.

 Remote underwater vehicles are being used, with naval units and cave divers also taking part in the search.